The Media's Portrayal Of Autism & The Truth

 Personally, I believe that, with children that have no psychological problems, a good whack sometimes is an effective medicine.
 The important thing is that, just like shouting, it should be reserved to those very few and special cases in which something decisive MUST be done to stop dangerous behaviors.

-A pause from The Media's Portrayal Of Autism & The Truth to share interesting fact from yesteryear:
+We break from The Media's Portrayal Of Autism & The Truth to share learning from way back when: